Book Talk: From blog to bestseller - 'Humans of New York'

-NEW YORK (Reuters) - “Humans of New York,” a photography book that began as a blog by a former bond trader has captured the heart and soul of New York with pictures and commentary.
+NEW YORK, Dec 19 (Reuters) - “Humans of New York,” a photography book that began as a blog by a former bond trader has captured the heart and soul of New York with pictures and commentary.

 Georgia-born Brandon Stanton worked in Chicago before he was seduced by the camera and moved to New York City.
 In 2010, he created the Humans of New York blog, taking a photographic census of New York City.